taniacsilva/Churn_Prediction/README.md

 With this project, I aim to build a model with historical data from customers and assign a score of the likelihood of churning.

-I have followed the following steps:
+I have followed the steps described:

 * 👀 Prepare data